 With the demand for housing in the Bay Area at an all-time high, Kier & Wright completes a variety of medium and high-density residential projects, including mixed-use and transit-oriented developments.
 Notably, the firm provides engineering and survey for four developments within the Santa Teresa Transit Village in San Jose, the transit-oriented Race Street Residential developments in Willow Glen, the transit-oriented Galloway apartment developments in Pleasanton, and the high-rise Century Towers apartments in North San Jose.

-Today, the firm continues to expand, continues to provide services for some of the most exciting projects in the region, and is still proud to say that most of our work comes to us by way of client referrals and repeat business.
+Today, the firm continues to expand, continues to provide services for some of California's most exciting land development projects, and is still proud to say that most of our work comes to us by way of client referrals and repeat business.
 We’re proud that our firm has had a hand in projects that have shaped cities and improved regional infrastructure in the constantly growing San Francisco Bay Area.
 We’re grateful to our clients—both old and new—for bringing such exciting projects our way and for recommending our services to others.
 We’re grateful to our founders for laying the groundwork for an operation poised to grow for decades to come, to the management and leadership who followed for helping us evolve to meet with the demands of a changing industry, and to the many engineers and surveyors who have contributed to the decades of successful improvement projects that established our firm’s reputation.